Title and statement of responsibility area

 William Dow married Annie McAllan on September 24, 1873 in Whitby.
 William and Annie Dow had six children: Isabella; Marion; Margaret; Annie; John and James.
 Isabella Dow, born on June 15, 1875, died in 1948.
 Marion Kathleen, born on February 23, 1877, was a teacher and married Thomas Pain, with whom she had three children: Harold, Thomas and Arthur.
 Marion died in 1960.
 Margaret Josephine, born on September 17, 1878, was a teacher and married Carney Ferry, with whom she had two children: Marion and William.
 Margaret Josephine died in 1922.
 Annie Jardine, born on March 23, 1880, died on December 10, 1974.
 James, born on March 15, 1882, is believed to have died in infancy.

 John Dow was born on March 15, 1882.
 Around 1904, he homesteaded in the Ruddell, Saskatchewan district.
 He served in World War I and married Marjorie Rake in 1918 while overseas.
-The Dows returned to the Ruddell district in 1919 and resided on the farm until 1928, when they moved to Saskatoon.
-The Dows had four children: Herbert J. (born 1920); Nora; David and Margaret.
+The Dows returned to the Ruddell district in 1919 and resided on the farm until 1938, when they moved to Saskatoon.
+The Dows had four children: Herbert J. (born 1920); Nora; David and Marjorie Elizabeth.
 John Dow died in September 1969 and Marjorie Dow died on December 30, 1974.
 Herbert Dow worked in the insurance and financial management industries in Regina until the mid 1990s, when he and his wife, Frances, moved to Saskatoon.
-Herbert J. Dow currently (2010) continues to reside in Saskatoon.
+Herbert J. Dow and his sisters, Nora and Marjorie (Delahey), currently (2018) continue to reside in Saskatoon.

 Scope and content